marcelmaatkamp/mkdocs-material-jupyter/README.md

 # mkdocs-material-jupyter
-mkdocs-material with jupyter as base image
+ubuntu-based mkdocs-material with jupyter as base image